Root knot nematode

 Root knot nematode reduces the quality, size and number of tubers.
-Infested potatoes can become more susceptible to bacterial wilt, Pseudomonas solanacearum, and symptoms are more severe when plants are also infected with fungal pathogens such as Verticillium and Rhizoctonia.
+Infested potatoes can become more susceptible to bacterial wilt, which is caused by Ralstonia solanacearum.
+Also, symptoms are more severe when plants are also infected with fungal pathogens such as Verticillium and Rhizoctonia.

 Juvenile nematodes hatch from egg masses (eggs surrounded by a gelatinous layer) deposited by females.
 Juveniles move through the soil to the plant roots where they use a needle-like stylet to puncture roots (just behind the root tip) and suck out the cell contents.
 After entering the plant, the juvenile nematodes undergo a series of moults.
 On becoming adults, the males leave the roots while the females stay in the roots and continue to feed.

-Invasion and feeding by the female nematode stimulates the host cells to enlarge and multiply into giant cells, causing the galls on the roots.
+Invasion and feeding by the female nematode stimulate the host cells to enlarge and multiply into giant cells, causing the galls on the roots.
 Once a female nematode establishes a feeding site, her body enlarges and protrudes through the root.
-After mating with a male she lays eggs in a sticky substance on the outside of her body.
+After mating, she lays eggs in a sticky substance on the outside of her body.
 Some species of root knot nematode can produce eggs without males.
 In temperate climates, generation time is four to six weeks and there are usually three or four generations per year.

 Nematodes survive in the soil as egg masses.
 The gelatinous layer around the egg masses provides protection against desiccation and chemicals.
-Each female produces 500 -1000 eggs.
+Each female produces 500 to 1000 eggs.
 Eggs hatch under favourable conditions and juvenile nematodes infest roots of potatoes and other host plants.

 Root knot nematodes also survive in the absence of potatoes by infesting alternative hosts, including many weed species.